Skip to main content

 A strategy typically includes content angle mapping, hook direction, clip packaging standards, posting cadence, moderation rules, reporting cadence, and scale-or-revise decision points.

-Campaign Setup and Operations
+Campaign Setup and Performance

 Most campaigns follow five phases: goal definition, source asset intake, clip angle planning, distribution launch, and weekly optimization.
 The highest-performing hooks and edit structures are expanded while underperforming angles are removed.